jared-hughes/DesmosPlus/README.md

 ### Short-term

+- Scope should be stored in construction of an Expr instead of passed down through the ENTIRE chain
+- Reduce confusion between `(FunctionExpression).args` and `(FunctionExpression).resolvedDefinition.args` be renaming the latter to `.argVariables`
+- Store local variables in a stack instead of `localVars`/`globalVars`
 - typeclasses with increasing specificity to automatically define `_add(Any, Any)` (add similar) by adding corresponding terms, but can be overridden by defining `_add(MyType, MyType)`
 - Enforce capital/lowercase conventions?
 Otherwise need some check to prevent collisions like `def Fun(x)=x^2` and `type Fun@{x:1}`
 - Some `throw`s don't have line nums